These Are The Biggest Health & Wellness Trends For 2021

 Drug-Based Therapies

-In 2020, Oregon legalized and Washington D.C. decriminalized psilocybin, the active ingredient in magic mushrooms.
-Experts are expecting that these moves will further legitimize the burgeoning field of drug-based therapies: Ketamine is already gaining ground on a possible option for treatment-resistant depression, for instance.
+In 2020, Oregon legalised and Washington D.C. decriminalised psilocybin, the active ingredient in magic mushrooms.
+Experts are expecting that these moves will further legitimise the burgeoning field of drug-based therapies: Ketamine is already gaining ground on a possible option for treatment-resistant depression, for instance.

 This is a trend that may not impact your life directly right away.
 You won't be buying shrooms over the counter anytime soon, for example.
-But decriminalizing or legalizing ingredients like psilocybin helps open the door for more research into the compound, which will help us figure out all the potential uses.
+But decriminalising or legalising ingredients like psilocybin helps open the door for more research into the compound, which will help us figure out all the potential uses.
 Be on the lookout!

 Dying Well